 Given this code as input, Primrose will, acting as a preprocessor, generate copies of the input code where the abstract type is instantiated into a valid concrete implementation that satisfies the expected properties.
 It determines which implementations are valid by consulting library specifications, which are provided by library developers.
 These specifications abstract over concrete container implementations and provide a summary of their externally observable semantics.
 For each implementation, the library specification contains the pre- and post-conditions of each operation in terms of an abstract list model.
-We discuss library specifications in more detail in section 2.5.
+We discuss these specifications in more detail in section 2.5.

 In our example in figure 2.3, the library specification of the Vec<T> type indicates that it is not a suitable choice for UniqueCon<T>, as it does not satisfy the required semantic property unique.
-Figure 2.4 gives a more detailed description of the selection process.
-The first step is the syntactic filtering where Primrose selects implementations that satisfy the syntactic property ContainterT.
-In our example, all four implementations satisfy such a syntactic property.
-The second step is the semantic filtering where Primrose selects implementations that satisfy the semantic filtering where Primrose selects implementations that satisfy the semantic filtering where Primrose selects implementations that satisfy the semantic filtering where Primrose selects implementations that satisfy the semantic property unique.
-Primrose rules out Vec<T>.
-We use a satisfiability modulo theories (SMT) solver for the semantic filtering step in the selection process, which we discuss in section 2.6.
+We use a satisfiability modulo theories (SMT) solver for the selection process, which we discuss in section 2.6.

 Figure 2.3 shows at the bottom a simplified version of the generated programs.
-For each valid concrete implementation, a piece of program is generated by rewriting a property specification into the container type of a chosen concrete implementation.
-All generated programs are ranked by Primrose and the application programmer can then pick the best performing one.
-Note that in order to make figure 2.3 concise, we only show a simplified version of the generated programs with selected implementations that does not reflect how traits constrain available operations for interacting with the container type.
-In our implementation, we ensure that only the container operations that the application developer specifies with syntactic proper- 2.3.
-Overview ties are accessible in the generated program.
+Note that in order to make 2.3 concise, we only show a simplified version of the generated programs with selected implementations that does not reflect how traits constrain available operations for interacting with the container type.
+In our implementation, we ensure that only the container operations that the application developer specifies with syntactic properties are accessible in the generated program.
 Our current prototype of Primrose focuses on ensuring the functional correctness of selecting container implementations based on desired properties.
 Nevertheless, we have implemented a simple process that ranks valid implementations by their runtime performance.
 Rankings by other non-functional metrics could easily be added to our design.
 We provide discussion about code generation and ranking in section 2.6.4.

 Using Rosette as the Common Language for Specifications and Selection The "solver-aided programming language" Rosette (Torlak and Bodík, 2013; Torlak and Bodík, 2014) is used as the common language in Primrose for the formal parts.
 Rosette is chosen for Primrose due to its convenient interface to the Z3 SMT solver and the straightforward translation from Primrose property specifications into Rosette.
 Property specifications are used as verification conditions when selecting implementations by checking against library specifications which are directly encoded in Rosette.
-The selection process is performed by interacting with the SMT solver via Rosette.
+The selection process is done by interacting with the SMT solver via Rosette.

 Portability of Primrose Currently, we choose Rust as the target language to implement our idea.
 Application developers write the property specifications as a part of their Rust programs and Primrose generates Rust code after processing specifications.

 However, Primrose could easily be ported to many other languages, since property specifications, library specifications, and the process of selecting implementations are all language-agnostic and not attached to Rust's particular type system or language features.
 Adapting property specifications into other languages only requires such languages to have a construct similar to Rust's traits, such as traits in Scala and interfaces in Java, allowing us to model syntactic properties.
 It would be straightforward to add new backends to Primrose to generate code in these languages.
-Our library specifications are, by design, an abstraction over implementation details, describing the intended semantics of container operations irrespective of their implementation.
+Our library specifications are, by design, an abstraction over implementation details, describing the intended semantics of container operations without respect to their implementation.
 This means we can trivially adapt these specifications to container libraries from other languages, so long as our specifications remain an abstraction of the new implementations.
-Thus, we anticipate that Primrose could easily be adapted to produce code in other languages with sufficient support for data abstraction, such as Java, Scala, Swift, or C++.
+Thus, we anticipate that Primrose could easily be adapted to produce code in any language with sufficient support for data abstraction, such as Java, Scala, Swift, or C++.